trgint/trg.hhc.autobackup/README.md

               |                  | added task scheduler, migrated to github https://github.com/trgint/trg.hhc.autobackup
 November 2014 | Vincent De Smet  | Fixed bug causing script not to remove older backups correctly August 2014   | Vincent De Smet  | This is the 2nd version of the PowerShell script adding the ability to identify backup file age, emails and removing the reliance on additional files
-August 2013   | Vincent De Smet  | This is the 1st version of the PowerShell script using the PowerShell advanced DateTime and filtering capabilities to easily name archive files and delete archives older than a 7 days.
+August 2013   | Vincent De Smet  | This is the 1st version of the PowerShell script using the PowerShell advanced DateTime formatting and filtering capabilities to easily name archive files and delete archives older than a 7 days.
 Created by Vincent De Smet

 ## PowerShell basics